 Steps

 Let it rise in a dry place, covered with plastic wrap and a cloth to keep it warm.
-I left it to rise overnight, from 9 PM to 9 AM and it was more than doubled.
+I let it rise all night, from 9 PM to 9 AM and it more than doubled.
 Of course, it depends on the temperature, it may take less or more time.

 Once risen, pour it onto a floured surface and knead it quickly.

-Around 9 AM, I divided it into 6 balls and left them to rise for about another 3 hours on a floured surface covered with plastic wrap and a kitchen towel.
-Each ball was about 170-180 grams.
+Around 9 AM, I divided it into 6 balls that I let rise for about another 3 hours on a floured surface covered with plastic wrap and a kitchen towel.
+The balls were about 170-180 grams each.

-Around 12 PM, I shaped the boats by slightly elongating each ball.
+Around noon, I formed the boat shapes by slightly elongating each ball.

-With a razor blade or a very sharp knife, score the inner part.
+Using a razor blade or a very sharp knife, incise the inner part.

-Open it slightly with your hands, creating a cavity where you will put the filling.
+Open it slightly with your hands, creating a cavity where you will place the topping.

-Place the boats on the baking tray lined with parchment paper.
-Put the tomato sauce in a bowl, season it with oregano, salt, and oil.
+Place the boat-shaped dough on a baking tray lined with parchment paper.
+Put the tomato sauce in a bowl and season it with oregano, salt, and oil.
 Top each mini pizza with a generous spoonful of sauce.

 Add a nice slice of mortadella to each boat.

-Use a grater to turn the Emmental cheese into fine strips.
+Use a grater to shred the emmental cheese into strands.

 Scent with some oregano.